UofGStats/booktemplate/README.md

 ## Adding resources

-All files that chapters need should be placed in the `resources/` folder at the root of your project.
+It's highly recommended that all files that chapters need be placed in the `resources/` folder at the root of your project.
 To help manage a large number of resources, you can create subfolders inside `resources/`.
 For example, you could group them by type (e.g., `images`, `data`, `figures`) or by chapter (e.g., `week1`, `week2`).
 How you organize them is up to you.

 Reference these files directly from your `.qmd` files remembering they live inside `resources/`, for example: